-Figure 57: A representative example of extremity based linking.
-The phenotype dataset (Consisting of gene expression levels for 6 genes) are shown above.
+Figure S7: A representative example of extremity based linking.
+The phenotype dataset (Consisting of gene expression levels for 6 genes) is shown above.
 Each phenotype measurement is represented by green (negative extreme), red (positive extreme), or grey (non-extreme) dots.
-Based on the extremity of phenotypes, the attacker performs prediction of genotypes, which are shown below.
-He/she uses the eQTL dataset (with genes and SNPs).
-Green and red dots correspond to correct genotype predictions corresponding, respectively, to negative and to positive extreme.
+Based on the extremity of phenotypes, the attacker performs prediction of genotypes, which are shown below in (2).
+He/she uses the eQTL dataset (with genes and SNPs) for prediction.
+Blue and brown triangles correspond to the correct genotype predictions.
 The grey crosses correspond to the incorrect or unavailable genotype predictions.
-The attacker finally performs linking of the individuals to the genotype dataset.
-The attacker links the predicted genotypes to the genotype datasets, where 3 individuals (Bob, Alice, and John) are highlighted.
+The attacker compares the predicted genotypes to the genotype dataset in (3), where triangles show the genotypes, and performs linking.
+The attacker links the predicted genotypes to the genotype dataset.
+3 individuals (Bob, Alice, and John) are highlighted.
 The attacker can link Bob and John by matching them to their genotypes.
-The correct prediction of rs7274244 (in yellow dashed rectangle) enables the attacker to distinguish between correct entries and reveal both of their disease status as positive, For
+The correct prediction of rs7274244 (in yellow dashed rectangle) enables the attacker to distinguish between correct entries and reveal both of their disease status as positive.
+For Alice, the predicted genotypes are equally matching at two entries both of which match at 2 genotypes; PID-b and PID-k (with negative and positive disease status) thus the attacker cannot exactly reveal Alice's disease status.